ministryofjustice/moj-frontend/docs/content-standards/style-guide.md

     <div id="a-content" class="govuk-accordion__section-content">
         <h3 class="govuk-heading-m">acronyms and initialisms</h3>
         <p class="govuk-body">Acronyms and initialisms in services do not need to be spelt out if they are well understood by your audience.
 This also helps if it's difficult to spell them out, such as in a table.</p>
-        <p class="govuk-body">If users are familiar with the acronym but you would still like to help them, you can spell it out afterwards, for example 'PDU (probation delivery unit)'.</p>
+        <p class="govuk-body">If users are familiar with the acronym or initialism but you would still like to help them, you can spell it out afterwards, for example 'PDU (probation delivery unit)'.</p>
-        <p class="govuk-body">For guidance or long-form content, spell them out on first mention (following the <a href="https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style#a">GOV.UK guidance on abbreviations and acronyms</a>).</p>
+        <p class="govuk-body">For guidance or long-form content, spell them out on first mention (following the <a href="https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style#abbreviations-and-acronyms">GOV.UK guidance on abbreviations and acronyms</a>).</p>
         <h3 class="govuk-heading-m">alerts (DPS only)</h3>
-        <p class="govuk-body">Only use 'alerts' when talking about alerts created in NOMIS or DPS.</p>
+        <p class="govuk-body">Only use 'alerts' when talking about alerts created in NOMIS or DPS (Digital Prison Services).</p>
         <p class="govuk-body">Alerts can be 'active' or 'inactive'.
 You may find language in DPS that refers to 'adding', 'opening' and 'closing' alerts.
-We hope to make this language more consistent as we stop using NOMIS.</p>
+This should become more consistent as users move away from using NOMIS.</p>
         <h3 class="govuk-heading-m">aliases</h3>
-        <p class="govuk-body">Always 'aliases' when talking about other names a person has on their record.
+        <p class="govuk-body">Always use 'aliases' when talking about other names a person has on their prison record.
 This term is commonly used and understood in prisons.
 Using a different term may confuse users.</p>
         <h3 class="govuk-heading-m">Assessment, Care in Custody and Teamwork (ACCT)</h3>
         <p class="govuk-body">Use ACCT.
-This is more well known than the full version.</p>
+This is more well known than the full version.
+When an ACCT is closed, it is referred to as 'ACCT post-closure' for 7 days.</p>
     </div>

   <div class="govuk-accordion__section">